ZebMcKayhan/SIA-Server/galaxy/README.md

 #### NEW_EVENT (`N`) Payload

 This is the most information-rich block, containing the core details of the alarm event.
-Its payload is a string composed of a 2-character message type, followed by one or more sections delimited by a forward slash (`/`).
+The payload is a string composed of one or more sections delimited by a forward slash (`/`).

 **General Structure:**
-`[MessageType][Section1]/[Section2]/.../[FinalSection]`

--   **MessageType:** The first two characters of the payload define the context of the event (e.g., `VN` for a user event, `NN` for a new alarm).
+`[Section1]/[Section2]/.../[FinalSection]`

 -   **Identifier Sections:** Every section *before the last one* is prefixed with a 2-character identifier that defines its content.